zhaolingshan/tp/docs/UserGuide.md

 [Back to top](#Product_Overview)

 ### 2.5 List all Modules: `list` <a name="List_all_Modules"></a>
-Displays the list of modules and their respective grades (if any).
+Displays the list of modules and their respective grades (if any) from all semesters.
 Narrow to specific semester if stated.
 If no semester is stated, the current semester you are editing will be displayed.\
  \